Jiajun-Fan/posts/disable_journal_on_hfsplus.md

 |13|kHFSVolumeJournaledBit|If this bit is set, the volume has a journal.|
 |...|...|...|

-OK, then let's clear this bit.
+OK, then let's clear the bit.
 ```c
 #include <stdio.h>
 #include <assert.h>